wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.4.5 =
+- Minor PHP compatibility related improvements for PayPal and Stripe checkout.
+- Minor updates to the the debug log messaging for the refund/cancelation process.

 = 4.4.4 =
 - Added an option to configure a Cancel URL for Stripe SCA Subscription type buttons.
 - Some options related to hiding the WP Admin Bar have been moved from the General Settings menu to the Advanced Settings tab.